cha-fa/front_learningstuff/readme.md

 ### Administrator

-You can sign up with either :
+You can sign up with :

-- admin1@learning.com
-- admin2@learning.com
-- admin3@learning.com
-- admin4@learning.com
+- admi1@learning.com

   and password: **bonjour**

   You will thus have Dashboard Admin access: